ITIL® Foundation

 • The Deming Cycle (plan, do, check, act)

-4. Key principles and models
+4. Key Principles and Models

-• Creating value through Services
+• Creating value through services

 • Importance of people, processes, products and partners for service management